alessandropedone/sparse-matrix/README.md

     - since for now the views don't have public access to stored matrix data, these constructors are based on call operator This caused issues because of include order -> possible solution: create constructor of matrix inside the view

+Views:
+- test transpose and diagonal products
+- add constructor of matrix and square matrix from views

 Optimization
 - optimize compression in modified format (remove unnecessary ifs)
 - keep compress_parallel in order to see the parallelization overhead